ngthomas/pedFac/README.md

 * **column 4**: birth year: a real number value allowing a decimal point,  e.g. 1994.10
 * **column 5+6 (7+8) ... (x+(x+1))**: columns holding the genotype information of a 'diploid organism'.
 Each locus occupies two columns (one for each gene copy).
 The allele information must be giving in one of the following forms:
-    - As an integer.
+    - *As an integer*.
 If genotype information is not known, use -1. e.g -1 -1.
 If data are from biallelic SNPs, we recommend using 0 for one allele and 1 for the other.
-    - string for both alleles for any number of loci.
+    - *string for both alleles for any number of loci*.
 For string based genotype i.e. haplotype, this program recognizes standard A, T, C, and G bases, e.g ACAAT ATCAA.
-If the genotype info is not known, use N e.g. N N.
+If the genotype info is not known, use N e.g. `N N`.
+(NOT CLEAR THOMAS, IS THIS REALLY FOR HAPLOTYPES?
+DO WE USE JUST ONE COLUMN FOR ALL MARKERS?
+NEED TO TALK THIS OVER).
-    - comma-separated genotype class and posterior probabilty.
+    - *comma-separated genotype classes and associated posterior probabilties*.
+(TECHNICALLY THESE ARE NORMALIZED LIKELIHOODS, NOT POSTERIOR PROBS, NO?)
 For now, we only accept the case of biallelic genotypes with 3 possible genotypic classes - 0, 1, 2.  `0` represents a homozygote for the major allele, `2` represents a homozygote for the minor allele, and `1` represents a heterozygote.
 There is one column for each locus, and it is a string of comma-separate genotype classes (i.e. 0,1,2) followed by a string of their respective genotype probabilities.
 For example `0,1,2 0.9,0.3,0.2`
     - (This feature is not available yet --) For dealing with multiallelic classes (not avail yet), you will be only need to provide the top four (if any) genotype classes.
 Any remaining prob will be spread uniformly over the other unlisted classes, e.g. `AA|AT,AC|AT,AA|AC,AT|AT 0.5,0.1,0.1,0.1`